kanidm/kanidm/designs/session_logout.rst

 since the expiry then prevents the token usage.
 The primary bound on this method is the possible size of the list, and the fact that sessions must have some reasonable expiry length to allow reasonable cleanup.

+Why Not?
+^^^^^^^^

+These lists grow in an unbounded manner, and it still requires us to maintain and curate a list of all sessions that have ever existed.
+There is a risk that during a "restore" from backup, that a session id may be lost, meaning it could never be added to the revocation list without manual investigation and intervention.
+As a result, it is safer and more thorough for us to provide a positive validation system, which accurately describes the exact state of what is valid at a point in time.

+The specific restore scenario is that a token is issued at time A. A backup is taken now at time B.
+Next the user revokes the token at time C, and replication has not yet occured.
+At this point the backup from time B was restored.

+In this scenario, without access to the token itself, or without scouring logs to find the session id that was issued, this token is effectively "lost" and can be used until it's expiry, and would be difficult to revoke.

 Session Management
 ==================